 Why it Matters to Retailers

 Retailers are among patent trolls’ most frequent targets thanks to the industry’s increasing use of cutting-edge innovations, especially in online and mobile retailing.
-In one example, more than 40 online retailers whose smartphone apps include a link to privacy policies posted on their web sites have been sued or threatened by a California company claiming to hold a patent on the practice.
+In one example, more than 40 online retailers whose smartphone apps include a link to privacy policies posted on their websites have been sued or threatened by a California company claiming to hold a patent on the practice.
 In another, companies that scan a paper document into a computer and then attach it to an e-mail have been asked to pay a fee.
-Even adding an item to an online shopping cart and checking out has been challenged as patent infringement.
+Adding an item to an online shopping cart and checking out has also been challenged as patent infringement.
 Whether retailers go to trial or settle out of court, the cases consume time and money that could be better spent creating jobs, growing the economy, and serving customers.

 NRF Advocates for Fair Patent Laws

 NRF urged the Supreme Court to uphold the administrative review of patent claims when oral arguments were held last November, saying the “sensible way” to resolve many disputes “is to allow the patent office to apply its expertise rather than incurring high litigation costs.”